ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 ##Plastic Soup
 Plastic pollutes our seas and oceans.
 Currently at least 150 million tons of plastic waste floats in our oceans, forming the infamous plastic soup.
-And it's getting worse: an estimated 8 million tons a year.
+And it is getting worse: it's estimated another 8 million tons is added every year.
 That's about one truck of plastic per minute.

 ##Approach
-The Zero Plastic Rivers initiative  wants to make sure that our rivers no longer bring plastic waste to our seas.
-And we want to do this based on a scientific and structured approach inspired by the principles of quantitative optimisation as defined by Six Sigma.
+The Zero Plastic Rivers initiative  wants to make sure that our rivers no longer bring plastic waste to the seas.
+And we want to do this based on a scientific and structured approach inspired by the principles of quantitative optimization as defined by Six Sigma.

 ## Endgoal